LimbersMay/AutomateDownloadsFolder/README.md

     pip install -r requirements.txt
     ```

-5. Rename the `settings.example.json` file to `settings.json` located in the folder data/settings.example.json.\
+5. Rename the `settings.example.json` file to `settings.json` located in the `data/settings.example.json` folder.
 ## Usage
 There are several ways to use this script, for example:
 * Run the script manually